 Every two years the Texas security guard's registration must be renewed.
-The renewal fee is $33 with an addition $15 late fee if the renewal is up to 90 days late and $30 when the renewal if over $90 late.
+The renewal fee is $33 with an additional $15 late fee if the renewal is up to 90 days late and $30 when the renewal is over 90 days late.

 SecurityOfficerHQ.com is the exclusive provider of this free 50 page guide.
 It features just about everything you need to know before taking the exam.
 You may get your copy for free right now only at SecurityOfficerHQ.com!
 Submit your name and email to receive your copy via email or click here to learn more about this guide.